SOUTH WEST ENGLAND FIELD TARGET ASSOCIATION

 Any challenge to the above must be made prior to leaving the target.
-Any dispute not resolved at that time shall be referred to the R.O., whose decision shall be final.
+Any dispute not resolved at that time shall be referred to the Chief Marshal or Range Officer, whose decision shall be final.

 Any target found to be defective shall be repaired / replaced and re-shot.
 However, if upon examination, the trip plate has moved to a point where it has to be reset, the target shall be scored as a hit.

 In the event of tied scores the use of designated eliminator targets shall decide the final placings.

 It is compulsory to hand in scorecards, regardless of whether the full course of fire has been completed or not.
 The only exceptions to this are if for medical reasons, the competitor is no longer able to continue; or if it is not longer possible for a competitor’s rifle to be discharged due to mechanical breakdown.
 Shooters not handing in their cards will receive no score.

 Cards when handed in must be marked in ink, not pencil.
 Any mistakes, such as marking the wrong target or the wrong card, shall be corrected in such a way that the original mistake is still clear to be seen, but leaving no doubt as to the correct marking.
 Alterations should be witnessed by a third party signing adjacent to the correction.

 Defaced cards, or cards that prevent proper audit of corrections will be treated as not handed in and credited with no score.

 The penalty for un-safe practice or any form of cheating is disqualification, with the club or regional association reserving the right to take further action.